Graduate Student Achievements

 from USF’s Department of Sociology: (pictured from left to right) Kristopher Oliveira, Hadi Khoshneviss, Ashley Green, Carley Geiss, and Doug Engelman.

-- In Spring, 2019, two of our doctoral students – Carley Geiss and Fangheyue (Amber) Ma – were awarded Spencer E. Cahill Research Grants from USF’s Department of Sociology
+- In spring, 2019, three of our doctoral students – Carley Geiss, Alissa Klein, and Fangheyue (Amber) Ma – were awarded Spencer E. Cahill Research Grants from USF’s Department of Sociology

 to support their dissertation research projects.